Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/guidance-for-data-governance-decisions/index.md

 In brief, the four principles are:

 1. Findability: Data is easily findable, via persistent identifiers and rich metadata.
-2. Accessibility: Access conditions are clearly defined, and protocols are developed to facilitate authentication and authorisation.
+2. Accessibility: {{< glossary_link display="Access conditions" id="access-conditions" >}} are clearly defined, and protocols are developed to facilitate authentication and authorisation.
 3. Interoperability: Data can be integrated with other data and applications, through standard data formats and compatible metadata vocabularies.
-4. Reusability: Data and metadata are well-described with clear information on provenance and data access conditions in order to optimise future reuse.
+4. Reusability: Data and metadata are well-described with clear information on provenance and data {{< glossary_link display="access conditions" id="access-conditions" >}} in order to optimise future reuse.

 <br>